elisemercury/Duplicate-Image-Finder/docs/resources/desktop.rst

 * Using the difPy desktop app for large datasets can lead to slower processing times.
 For better performance, with large datasets (> 10k images) it is recommended to use the `difPy Python package <https://pypi.org/project/difPy/>`_ instead.

+* Depending on the size of your dataset, difPy will require more or less processing power and memory.
+If you are running difPy on a low-end computer, it may take a while to process a large dataset.
+It is recommended to have at least 8GB of memory for difPy for Desktop to run smoothly.

 * The desktop app is currently only available to beta testers on Windows.

 * The desktop app is currently in beta and may contain bugs.
 If you encounter any issues, please report it.
 See :ref:`dsk_feedback`.